+Postsecondary Performance Indicator Definitions

+Academic Year: 2023-2024

-Postsecondary Performance Indicator Definitions Academic Year: 2019-2020 Perkins Reporting Year: 2020-2021 Enrollment/Performance Data Used: 2019-2020 Placement Data Used: 2018-2019 Postsecondary Student Definition: Concentrator: A postsecondary student who, in the reporting year, has earned t credits in a single CTE program OR completed a CTE program if th encompasses fewer than twelve (12) credits.
-INDICATOR INDICATOR DEFINITION ENROLLED OR EXIT COHORT (1P1) Postsecondary Retention and Placement Numerator: Number of CTE concentrators who, during the second quarter after program completion, remain enrolled in postsecondary education, are in advanced training, military service, or a service program that receives assistance under Title 1 of the National and Community Service Act of 1990 (42 U.S.C.
+Perkins Reporting Year: 2024-2025

+Enrollment/Performance Data Used: 2023-2024

+Placement Data Used: 2022-2023

+Postsecondary Student Definition:

+Concentrator: A postsecondary student who, in the reporting year, has earned twelve program encompasses fewer than twelve (12) credits.

+(12) credits in a single CTE program OR completed a CTE program if that

+INDICATOR INDICATOR DEFINITION ENROLLED OR EXIT COHORT (1P1) Postsecondar y Retention and Placement Numerator: Number of CTE concentrators who, during the second quarter after program completion, remain enrolled in postsecondary education, are in advanced training, military service, or a service program that receives assistance under Title 1 of the National and Community Service Act of 1990 (42 U.S.C.
 12511 et seq.), are volunteers as described in section 5(1) of the Peace Corps Act (22 U.S.C.
 2504(a)) or are retained in employment.
 (Concentrators who graduated by June 30, 2018 would be assessed between October 1, 2018 and December 31, 2018).
 Denominator: Number of CTE concentrators who completed their program in the reporting year.
+Previous Year/ Exiting Students

-Retention includes students who remained enrolled in their original postsecondary institution or transferred to another 2- or 4- year institution during the reporting year.
-Previous Year/ Exiting Students (2P1) Earned Recognized Postsecondary Credential Numerator: Number of CTE concentrators who receive a recognized postsecondary credential during participation in or within one (1) year of program completion.
-Denominator: Number of CTE concentrators who left postsecondary education in the prior reporting year.
+Retention includes students who remained enrolled in their original postsecondary institution or transferred to another 2- or 4-year institution during the reporting year.
+Numerator : Number of CTE concentrators who receive a recognized postsecondary credential during participation in or within one (1) year of program completion.
+(2P1) Earned Recognized Postsecondar y Credential Denominator: Number of CTE concentrators who left postsecondary education in the prior reporting year.
 A recognized postsecondary credential includes an industry-recognized certification, a certificate of completion of an apprenticeship, an occupational licensure, an associate's degree, or a bachelor's degree.
-Active/ Enrolled; as well as Exiting Students

-(3P1) Non- Traditional Program Concentration Numerator : Number of CTE concentrators, from underrepresented gender groups, enrolled in CTE program and programs of study that lead to non-traditional fields during the reporting year.
-Active / Denominator: Number of CTE concentrators enrolled in a CTE program of program of study that leads to a non-traditional field during the reporting year.
-Enrolled
+Active/ Enrolled; as well as Exiting Students (3P1) Non- Traditional Program Concentration Numerator: Number of CTE concentrators, from underrepresented gender groups, enrolled in CTE program and programs of study that lead to non-traditional fields during the reporting year.
+Denominator: Number of CTE concentrators enrolled in a CTE program of program of study that leads to a non-traditional field during the reporting year.
+Active / Enrolled